denoland/deno/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Something that doesn't fall in the other categories
+about: Something that doesn't fall in the other categories.
 title: ''
 labels: ''
 assignees: ''